-- (a) The University agrees to inform all applicants for employment in the bargaining unit (either in the written offer of employment or on a posting) that the Union represents the bargaining unit and that a Collective Agreement is in effect. - (b) The University agrees to provide the Union, either prior to or by the fifth (5th) week of each academic term, (or upon reasonable request), with a listing alphabetically by department and by classification of the names, home phone numbers, and addresses of bargaining unit members, unless an employee specifically requests otherwise to be excluded from the listing. - (c) The University also agrees to provide employees with a copy of this Agreement upon commencement of their employment.
+- (a) The University agrees to inform all applicants for employment in the bargaining unit (either in the written offer of employment or on a posting) that the Union represents the bargaining unit and that a Collective Agreement is in effect. - (b) The University agrees to provide the Union, either prior to or by the fifth (5th) week of each academic term, (or upon reasonable request), with a listing alphabetically by department and by classification of the names, phone numbers, emails, mailing addresses and student status (graduate, undergraduate or none) of bargaining unit members, unless an employee specifically requests otherwise to be excluded from the listing.
+The listing will also include the appointment hours of the bargaining unit members. - (c) The University also agrees to provide employees with a copy of this Agreement upon commencement of their employment.
 The cost of printing the Agreement will be shared equally between the University and the Union.
-The number of copies printed will be determined through mutual agreement of the parties.

-- 3.07 (d) The University will provide the Union, no later than the fifteenth (15th) of each month, with a report of employees paid by time sheet who have worked in the previous month, indicating name, hours worked, department and whether union dues were paid. - (e) The Union will provide the University with the name, department, email and telephone number of each Union Steward, Executive Member(s) and of the Union Representative(s) annually, by October 3lst, and such changes thereafter as they occur. - (f) The University will provide the Union with the names, departments, email and telephone numbers of the academic and/or administrative departmental contact for all members of the bargaining unit by October 31st each year.
+The number of copies printed will be determined through mutual agreement of the parties. - (d) The University will provide the Union, no later than the fifteenth (15th) of each month, with a report of employees paid by time sheet who have worked in the previous month, indicating name, hours worked, department and whether union dues were paid. - (e) The Union will provide the University with the name, department, email and telephone number of each Union Steward, Executive Member(s) and of the Union Representative(s) annually, by October 3lst and such changes thereafter as they occur. - (f) The University will provide the Union with the names, departments, email and telephone numbers of the academic and/or administrative departmental contact for all members of the bargaining unit by October 31st each year.